pryv/dev-site/src/documents/sections/activity.html.md

 `https://xyz.pryv.io/?msg=CONFIRMED_ALREADY` presents the administration login page with an "registration already confirmed" message.

-### Authentication
+### Authorization

 Access to admin methods is managed by sessions.
-To create a session, you must sucessfully authenticate with a `/login` request, which will return the session ID.
+To create a session, you must successfully authenticate with a `/login` request, which will return the session ID.
 Each request sent during the duration of the session must then contain the session ID in its `Authorization` header.
 The session is terminated when `/logout` is called or when the session times out (TODO: indicate session timeout delay).

 ### Common HTTP headers

-* `Server-Time`: The current server time as a [timestamp](#data-types-timestamp).
+- `Server-Time`: The current server time as a [timestamp](#data-types-timestamp).
 Keeping reference of the server time is an absolute necessity to properly read and write event times.

 ### Common error codes

 TODO: review and complete

-* 400 (bad request), id `INVALID_PARAMETERS_FORMAT`: The request's parameters do not follow the expected format.
+- `400 Bad Request`, id `INVALID_PARAMETERS_FORMAT`: The request's parameters do not follow the expected format.
-* 401 (unauthorized), id `INVALID_CREDENTIALS`: User credentials are missing or invalid.
+- 401 (unauthorized), id `INVALID_CREDENTIALS`: User credentials are missing or invalid.
-* 404 (not found), possible cases:
+- 404 (not found), possible cases:
-	* Id `UNKNOWN_TOKEN`: The data access token can't be found.
+	- Id `UNKNOWN_TOKEN`: The data access token can't be found.
-	* Id `UNKNOWN_CHANNEL`: The activity channel can't be found.
+	- Id `UNKNOWN_CHANNEL`: The activity channel can't be found.

-### Session management
+### <a id="activity-admin-session"></a>Session management

 #### POST `/login`